2008 New Hampshire Republican presidential primary

 The 2008 New Hampshire Republican presidential primary took place on January 8, 2008, with 12 national delegates being allocated proportionally to the popular vote.

 Senator from Arizona John McCain won the contest with 37% of the vote and 7 pledged delegates.
 McCain's victory was described by The New York Times as a "Lazarus-like win" that "revived his presidential bid" following a disappointing showing in the 2008 Iowa caucuses.

 Background and campaign

 During the 2000 Republican contest held eight years prior, Senator John McCain defeated frontrunner and eventual nominee George W. Bush in the New Hampshire primary in an upset victory.

 In the 2008 primary, Mitt Romney, the former governor of neighboring Massachusetts, invested significant campaign resources in the state.
-McCain's victory over Romney was considered a blow for the latter's campaign.
+Romney's defeat in the New Hampshire primary to McCain was considered a significant blow for his campaign.

 Polling

 In the days leading up to the primary, John McCain appeared to gain a slight lead over Mitt Romney.
 An average of polling found McCain with 31.8%, Romney, 28.2%, Huckabee with 12.2%, Giuliani with 9.3%, Paul with 8.2%, and Thompson with 2.2%.